sridharb1/openssl-x86_x64/README.md

 ## Note ##

+  * The normal openssl prerequisites for Windows include perl (I use Strawberry Perl) and NASM.
+I have used the latest availablexs versions of these
   * As the original project evolves, there is a possibility that these project files can get out of date, specifically when files are added/deleted.
 Usually, this can be easily fixed by examining the